 A full final run-through rehearsal is scheduled for the week prior to the Bar/Bat Mitzvah celebration.
-Students and their families will practice the prayers, readings, order and choreography of the service with Cantor Gloth in the Sanctuary.
+Students and their families will practice the prayers, readings, order and choreography of the service with the Cantor in the Sanctuary.
 We recommend that other members of the family who will be participating attend as well.
-Any participant who will be reading a portion from the Torah must review their portion with Cantor Gloth prior to the Bar/Bat Mitzvah date.
-It is preferable that this be done in person, but if this is not possible, then arrangements must be made with Cantor Gloth for a telephone review.
+Any participant who will be reading a portion from the Torah must review their portion with the Cantor prior to the Bar/Bat Mitzvah date.
+It is preferable that this be done in person, but if this is not possible, then arrangements must be made with the Cantor for a telephone or Zoom review.
 You may also choose to have formal photos taken just prior to or immediately following this time as well.
-Contact Linda Rosenburg, Event Coordinator, to schedule.
+Contact Melissa Rudman, our Executive Director, to schedule.